Falling in Reverse: Formation (2008–2010)

 In 2006, lead singer Ronnie Radke was involved in an altercation in Las Vegas that resulted in a friend fatally shooting 18-year-old Michael Cook in self-defense.
-While Radke did not shoot Cook, he was indicted on charges relating to owning brass knuckles that he brought to that altercation.
-These charges, combined with Radke's past troubles with narcotics and rehab, led to a five years probation.
-After he failed to report to his probation officer he was arrested in June 2008, where his probation was revoked and he was mandated to serve his original sentence of two years in prison.
-At the time, Ronnie Radke was the lead singer of post-hardcore band Escape the Fate, which in 2006, released its debut album, Dying Is Your Latest Fashion.
+While Radke did not shoot Cook, he was indicted on charges relating to owning brass knuckles that he took to the altercation.
+These charges, combined with Radke's past troubles with narcotics and rehab, led to five years probation.
+After he failed to report to his probation officer, he was arrested in June 2008, where his probation was revoked and he was mandated to serve his original sentence of two years in prison.
+At the time, Radke was the lead singer of post-hardcore band Escape the Fate, which, in 2006, released its debut album, Dying Is Your Latest Fashion.
 Following Radke's incarceration, he was ejected from the band and replaced by former Blessthefall lead singer Craig Mabbitt.
 Radke was released on December 12, 2010.

-Radke discussed his relationship with Escape the Fate members since his departure from the band, stating that they have tried to reconcile with Radke but he was uninterested in getting back on friendly terms with them after they kicked him out and misinformed their fans about Radke.
+Radke discussed his relationship with Escape the Fate members since his departure from the band, stating that they have tried to reconcile with Radke but he was uninterested in getting back on friendly terms with them claiming that they kicked him out and misinformed their fans about him.
 Radke stated in an interview, "They make a whole album called This War Is Ours, and then they try to say, 'We didn't name that album after you, dude.'
 Which in fact, they did.
 I could be wrong; they could be talking about the war on terrorism or something.
 I don't know.
 But I just have a feeling that the record name was about me.
 They talk a lot of shit.
 It is always about forgive and forget, but there's some things that I would like to say.
 So I did.
 On the record."

 During his time in prison, Radke formed a new band called From Behind These Walls.
-He officially began creating media with the band upon his release, but was later forced to change its name to Falling in Reverse due to copyright infringement.
+He officially began creating media with the band upon his release, but was later forced to change its name to Falling in Reverse due to copyright.
 In 2009, with Radke still in prison, he was able to launch a demo of his band, due to contacts with several musicians he had.
-The demo contains four songs that were not put on the debut album The Drug in Me Is You.
-The original lineup consisted of Radke and bassist Nason Schoeffler, who helped find guitarist Jacky Vincent and rhythm guitarist Derek Jones.
-Former LoveHateHero member Scott Gee, as official members, before finding former the Bigger Lights drummer Ryan Seaman.
+The demo contains five songs, four of which were not put on the debut album The Drug in Me Is You.
+The original lineup consisted of Radke and bassist Nason Schoeffler, who helped find guitarist Jacky Vincent rhythm guitarist Derek Jones, and former The Bigger Lights drummer Ryan Seaman.
 Schoeffler quit the band in April 2011 and was replaced by Mika Horiuchi, formerly of the band Cellador, who also later departed from the band after issues with Radke.